Llanyro/ExampleStaticLibAccess/README.md

 # Important notes
-Remember that including a dll/so in this way by default is not a vulnerability, BUT, is a hole that need to be controled depending the use of the technique.
+It's important to note that incorporating a dll/so in this manner is not inherently a vulnerability, but it does create a potential security hole that needs to be carefully managed, depending on the usage of the technique.
-For example, if you load <strong>N</strong> libs, that are in a folder, like a folder of mods, someone can add other "mod" that can do malicious things in the computer.
+For instance, if you load multiple libraries from a folder, such as a folder containing mods, someone could potentially add a malicious "mod" that could cause harm to the computer.
-An example could be "dll hijacking", so be careful.
+One example of this could be "dll hijacking," so it's crucial to exercise caution.